Hessian in the spinfoam models with cosmological constant: Classical analysis of the -SF model

 The image of this map is Lagrangian, meaning that $\iota^\ast\Omega=0$ (the pull-back of sympletic form vanishes).
 In a general situation, $\iota$ might not be an embedding.
-In our case, however, the map satisfies this assumption and we denote ${\mathcal L}_{\Flat}$ the corresponding image.
-It is a Lagrangian submanifold on the smooth locus of $\cM_{\Flat}(\Sigma,\SLCC)$ consisting of flat connections that can be obtained by pull-backing a flat connection on $M_3$ to $\Sigma$.
+In our case, however, the map satisfies this assumption and we denote ${\mathcal L}_{M_3}$ the corresponding image.
+It is a Lagrangian submanifold on the smooth locus of $\cM_{\Flat}(\Sigma,\SLCC)$ consisting of flat connections that can be obtained by a pull-back of a flat connection on $M_3$ to $\Sigma$.

 Let us introduce a small ball $V_a$ around vertex $a$ of $\Gamma_5$ for $a=1,\ldots, 5$.
 The intersection

 is a 4-holed sphere.
 Surface $\Sigma=\partial M_3$ is composed of five 4-holed spheres $\cS_a (a=1,\cdots,5)$ and 10 annuli $(ab)$'s with $a,b=1,\ldots,5$, $a<b$ each connecting a pair of holes from $\cS_a$ and $\cS_b$.